How To Grow Kangkong (AKA Water Spinach)

 Those that live in cooler climates can grow this edible plant as an annual.
 If you don’t want your entire yard covered in water spinach, keep it from spreading by planting in a container.

-Soil: Kangkong does well in well-draining potting soil that’s rich in organic matter.
+- Soil: Kangkong does well in well-draining potting mix soil that’s rich in organic material.
 If you have your own backyard compost, mix some of that goodness into the soil!
 Plants that grow in barren soils create weaker plants with thin stems and bitter-tasting leaves.
 The ideal soil pH is 6–7.

 How to grow kangkong from cuttings

-If you’re able to get your hands on a few fresh cuttings, propagating kangkong from cuttings is the way to go.
+If you’re able to get your hands on a few fresh cuttings, cultivation of kangkong from cuttings is the way to go.
 Growing from seed provides mixed results, and is for those with more time and patience.

 When taking cuttings, aim to get three or more nodes.
 One node needs to go beneath the soil.